 In the U.S., fewer women than men are getting HIV treatment.
 This may be partly due to suspicion about the health care system and discrimination against people with HIV.
-Women with HIV should be treated by health care providers with experience treating women with HIV.
+Whenever possible, women living with HIV should be cared for by experienced care providers.

 More women are becoming infected with HIV.
 With early testing and treatment, women with HIV can live as long as men.
 Women should get tested for HIV.
 This is especially true for pregnant women and women considering pregnancy.
 If they test positive for HIV, they can take steps to reduce the risk of infecting their babies and ensure their own health.

 The best way to prevent infection in heterosexual sex is by using condoms.
 Other birth control methods do not protect against HIV.
+PrEP medication can further reduce the risk of HIV in women at risk of HIV infection.
 Women who use intravenous drugs should not share equipment.